Youths Career Counselling Vital To Address Unemployment, Improve Productivity - UrduPoint

 Youth's Career Counselling Vital To Address Unemployment, Improve Productivity

-World is a global village and it is land of opportunities for youth.
-Youth's wise decisions especially in selection of suitable careers can help not only in addressing the issue of unemployment but it can enhance productivity by dint of interest in the particular field
+MULTAN, (UrduPoint / Pakistan Point News - 21st Jun, 2020 ) :World is a global village and it is land of opportunities for youth where wise decisions especially in selection of suitable careers can help them not only in addressing the issue of unemployment but also enhance productivity by dint of interest in the particular field.

-MULTAN, (UrduPoint / Pakistan Point News - 18th Jun, 2020 ) :World is a global village and it is land of opportunities for youth.
-Youth's wise decisions especially in selection of suitable careers can help not only in addressing the issue of unemployment but it can enhance productivity by dint of interest in the particular field.
+Unfortunately, the majority of our youngsters lack awareness as well as vision about future prospects, emerging demands of markets and selection of career as per requirements of the modern world.

 This leads students selecting the wrong career path and instead of feeling inspired and motivated towards their jobs, rather they face difficulties and cannot perform as per their potential.
 So, selection of a proper career is very much important.
 Here, comes the role of career counselors.
 Unfortunately, in our culture, we lack career counselling.